 The best condition for using a projector is setting it in a complete darkroom because only at that time, the projector will showcase its accurate visual output.
 Even though you have a high contrast ratio, the projector won’t be able to showcase the best visual quality if you have light intrusion in your room.

-Ambient light from natural or external sources causes the light to faint before hitting the screen, resulting in the muddy output.
+Ambient light from natural or external sources causes the light to faint before hitting the screen, resulting in a muddy output.
 Room light and the sunlight is the biggest enemy of a projector as it fades out the projection and ruins the whole production.

 A room with a dark color tint is also preferable because even if you have a little amount of ambient light, the room color absorbs most of the vividness.
 The best way to get the most out of your contrast ratio is by using a high-quality projector screen as it doesn’t absorb the light from the projector and reflects the entire light to your eye.
 A flat surface or white wall in a dark room might give you a good output, but you won’t get the same detailing and sharpness as screens.
+It is best to use projector screen paints if you will use your wall.

 Improving The Contrast